stevegroves123/TestWatchFace/README.md

 Rotate the Digital crown to change the colours.

-The code was developed for my Series 3 apple watch (44mm) and needs to be changed to fit the full range of watches.
+The code was developed for my Series 3 apple watch (44mm), used Geometry reader to scale for the different watch sizes.

+Complication added for some of the screens, Modular and Circular small, check out the screen shots.

 This code is free to use, I only ask you mention me.
 Thanks